-81. Duty to avoid conflicts of interest
+77. Duty to avoid conflicts of interest

-- (1) A Director of a Company shall avoid a situation in which he has, or can have, a direct or indirect interest that conflicts, or may possibly conflict, with the interests of the Company. - (2) The duty under Article 81(1) applies in particular to the exploitation of any property, information or opportunity. - (3) The duty under Article 81(1) does not apply to a conflict of interest arising in relation to a transaction or arrangement where the requirements in Article 83 or Article 85 as applicable, is met. - (4) A Director of a Company does not contravene the duty under Article 81(1) if: - (a) the situation cannot reasonably be regarded as likely to give rise to a conflict of interest; or - (b) the Directors of the Company have authorised the situation in accordance with the Articles of Association and any applicable provisions of the Law. - (5) A Company's Articles of Association may, subject to Article 81(4), include alternative procedures for avoiding conflicts of interests.
+- (1) A Director of a Company shall avoid a situation in which he has, or can have, a direct or indirect interest that conflicts, or may possibly conflict, with the interests of the Company. - (2) The duty under Article 77(1) applies in particular to the exploitation of any property, information or opportunity. - (3) The duty under Article 77(1) does not apply to a conflict of interest arising in relation to a transaction or arrangement where the requirements in Article 79 or Article 81 as applicable, are met. - (4) A Director of a Company does not contravene the duty under Article 77(1) if: - (a) the situation cannot reasonably be regarded as likely to give rise to a conflict of interest; or - (b) the Directors of the Company have authorised the situation in accordance with the Articles of Association and any applicable provisions of the Law. - (5) A Company's Articles of Association may, subject to Article 77(4), include alternative procedures for avoiding conflicts of interests.
 A Director does not contravene the provisions of this Article by acting in accordance with such procedures. - (6) Any reference in this Article to a conflict of interest includes a conflict of an interest and a duty and a conflict of duties.

-82. Duty not to accept benefits from third parties
+78. Duty not to accept benefits from third parties